 The Legal Profession Act (the Act) is provincial legislation enacted to establish the Law Society of Alberta as the organization responsible for regulating over 9,000 active (practising and non-practising) lawyers in Alberta.
 In accordance with the Act, the Law Society follows its mandate to serve the public’s interest by governing the professional conduct of its members, overseeing the admission of newly-trained lawyers and preventing the unauthorized practice of law.
 Similar legislation is in effect in all other Canadian provinces and territories.

 As a self-governing profession, Alberta’s lawyers are expected to conduct themselves and their law practices in ways which are highly ethical and above reproach.
-The Code of Conduct defines the principles and high standards which are applied to every lawyer in Alberta.
+The Code of Conduct defines the principles and high standards that are applied to every lawyer in Alberta.

 View the Code Amendment History.